How to download ebooks

 Transferring the ebook to your Kindle via USB

-Once you’ve downloaded the MOBI or PDF file to your computer, it is easy to transfer it onto either your eInk Kindle or Kindle Fire using the following steps:
+Once you’ve downloaded the MOBI file to your computer, it is easy to transfer it onto either your eInk Kindle or Kindle Fire using the following steps:

 - Locate the USB cable that came with your Kindle.
 Plug one end into your Kindle and the other into a USB port on your computer.